WICG/bundle-preloading/bundle-format.md

 Resource bundles represent a mapping from URL paths to HTTP responses.
 They are based on an extensible binary format, where new "sections" can be defined over time for different kinds of data.

-The resource bundle format is specified in [this draft](https://wicg.github.io/webpackage/draft-yasskin-wpack-bundled-exchanges.html) within the [IETF WPACK WG](https://datatracker.ietf.org/wg/wpack/about/).
-This document explains what the format means at a high level, and something about the motivation for its design.
+This document describes the high-level design of resource bundles' format, and how this format relates to applications like subresource loading and serving.
+A standard to describe this format would be a bit divorced from the content, motivations and implied semantics discussed below.

+The broader area of binary formats for bundles of HTTP responses is under discussion in the [IETF WPACK WG](https://datatracker.ietf.org/wg/wpack/about/), which would be the ideal body to standardize this work.
+This document is based on previous Internet-Drafts by Jeffrey Yasskin published in the IETF WPACK WG.

 ## Binary section architecture